 The Collections and Collection Development

-The Lafayette Library collections include over 600,000 volumes and subscriptions to thousands of periodicals.
 The Library collects information in any format needed to meet present and anticipated teaching and research needs of the College.

 - to provide a collection that supports the College’s varied and dynamic curriculum;